 Fig. 14.
 Schematics of additional constraints

-in which are the nodal forces at node It. , and are the relative distances between two nodes along the local , and axis respectively. is the unstrained length. and are Young’s modulus and the cross-sectional area respectively.
-To model the slackness of the dropper, equals to zero when the dropper works in compression.
+in which are the nodal forces at node It. , and are the relative distances between two nodes along the local , and axes, respectively. is the unstrained length. and are Young’s modulus and the cross-sectional area, respectively.
+To model the slackness of the dropper, equals zero when the dropper works in compression.
 Similarly, the stiffness matrix of the truss element can be obtained as:

 (8)

-in which, is the incremental nodal force vector, is the stiffness matrix related to the nodal displacements, and is the incremental displacement vector. is the stiffness matrix related to the unstrained length of the truss.
+in which is the incremental nodal force vector, is the stiffness matrix related to the nodal displacements, and is the incremental displacement vector. is the stiffness matrix related to the unstrained length of the truss.
 It should be noted that the terms related to and in Eqs.
-(6) and (8) respectively are only used in the TCUD method to calculate the initial shape of the catenary.
-They vanish in the dynamic simulations.
+(6) and (8), respectively, are only used in the TCUD method to calculate the initial shape of the catenary.
+These terms vanish in the dynamic simulations.

 TCUD method

-The TCUD method is to take the unstrained lengths and in Eqs.
-(6) and (8) as unknowns, and formulate the stiffness matrix with nodal forces and unstrained length for each element.
+The TCUD method takes the unstrained lengths and in Eqs.
+(6) and (8) as unknowns and formulates the stiffness matrix with nodal forces and unstrained lengths for each element.
 Assembling Eqs.
 (6) and (8) by FEM yields the global incremental equilibrium equation for the whole catenary as follows:

 (9)